uccstem/uccstem.github.io/README.md

 [![Test Jekyll Build](https://img.shields.io/badge/Jekyll%20Build-Success-brightgreen)](uccstem.github.io)

 Hello!
 This is the UCC STEM website, which is built with Jekyll and deployed using Github Pages.
-This documentation provides info for the parsed pages and instructions on how to access website files and update pages (for devs).
+This documentation provides info for the parsed pages, instructions on how to access website files, and how to update pages (for devs).

+If you are not a developer and want to add a page, please submit your page information through this [google form](https://forms.gle/7kernHQu4GEGt1SS8).

 ## Adding an Event Page